-ABBREVIATIONS: EEG = electroencephalography; FCD = focal cortical dysplasia; ILAE = International League Against Epilepsy coal cortical dysplasia (FCD) is the most common malformation of cortical development1 and an established etiology of drug-resistant epilepsies in children and adolescents.2 It is the most frequent histopathology in children and the third most common etiology in adult patients undergoing epilepsy surgery.3 These patients have a high seizure burden: More than 60% have daily seizures.4 Precise localization of the extent of the epileptogenic zone may influence the surgical outcome.
-Therefore, in individuals with refractory epilepsy and FCD, the combination of multimodality imaging and electrophysiologic data during presurgical evaluation may help characterize the epileptogenic zone5 and improve the outcome of the surgery.
+ABBREVIATIONS: EEG = electroencephalography; FCD = focal cortical dysplasia; ILAE = International League Against Epilepsy

+Focal cortical dysplasia (FCD) is the most common malformation of cortical development1 and an established etiology of drug-resistant epilepsies in children and adolescents.2 It is the most frequent histopathology in children and the third most common etiology in adult patients undergoing epilepsy surgery.3 These patients have a high seizure burden: More than 60% have daily seizures.4 Precise localization of the extent of the epileptogenic zone may influence the surgical outcome.
+Therefore, in individuals with refractory epilepsy and FCD, the combination of multimodality imaging and electrophysiologic data during prehttp://dx.doi.org/10.3174/ajnr.A6041 surgical evaluation may help characterize the epileptogenic zone5 and improve the outcome of the surgery.

-Findings from scalp electroencephalography (EEG) in FCDs often have limitations in spatial resolution in recording readings from deeper cortical sites.
-High-resolution MR imaging helps recognize features typical of FCDs in only two-thirds of patients.
-Subtle MR imaging changes are often reported in the one-third of patients with FCDs characterized by disturbances in cortical organization that reorganize.
-Frequent location of FCDs in a central region and poor localization on MR imaging make them a surgeon's challenge, with reported seizure freedom in only one-third of patients postsurgery, significantly lower than the nearly 60% reported in all patients with FCD.
+Findings from scalp electroencephalography (EEG) in FCDs often have limitations in spatial resolution in recording readings from deeper cortical sites.5 High-resolution MR imaging helps recognize features typical of FCDs in only two-thirds of patients.6 Subtle MR imaging changes are often reported in the one-third of patients with FCDs characterized by disturbances in cortical organization that reorganize.7 Frequent location of FCDs in a central region and poor localization on MR imaging make them a surgeon's challenge,8 with reported seizure freedom in only one-third of patients postsurgery, significantly lower than the nearly 60% reported in all patients with FCD.9

-FDG-PET offers a 3D, high-resolution analysis and is highly sensitive in detecting MR imaging negative for FCDs.
-10 FDG-PET helps to delineate the cortical abnormalities with a higher sensitivity than MR imaging, especially in patients with mild type I FCD.
-11 It has been reported that incorporating FDG-PET/MR
+FDG-PET offers a 3D, high-resolution analysis and is highly sensitive in detecting MR imaging negative for FCDs.10 FDG-PET helps to delineate the cortical abnormalities with a higher sensitivity than MR imaging, especially in patients with mild type I FCD.11 It has been reported that incorporating FDG-PET/MR